AndreasPott/ytk/readme.md

 		'application.extensions.ytk.*',     // <-- add this entry
 	),

+Using a file alias of Yii with (to be defined in yii's `config.php` on top of the statement returning the configuration array)

+    Yii::setPathOfAlias('ytk', dirname(__FILE__).'/../extensions/vendor/aspott/ytk');

+    require 'protected/extensions/vendor/autoload.php';

+The last line calls the autoload script from composer which is likely to be required by other composer loaded extensions as well.
+Using the `setPathOfAlias`, one can shorten  references to ytk components from `application.extensions.ytk.ytk` to `ytk.Ytk`.
+Make sure that the latter `Ytk` starts with a capital letter if you are running Linux (as filename are case sensitive).

-To the use the markdown renderer, add also the following entry to this config file under the section `components`
+To use the markdown renderer as a view, add the following entry to this config file `config/main.php` under the section `components`

     // application components